www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-10-04-There-Is-Bad-There-Is-Horrible-And-Then-There-is-Error-Handling.md

 This works generally very similar to the error handling in the shown previous examples.
-It also demonstrates, that I'm not of the opinion, that exceptions are the real and only answer to error handling.
+It also demonstrates, that I'm not of the opinion, that unchecked exceptions are the real and only answer to error handling.
 Unlike the other examples,
 I'm doing exception handling currently with this paradigma only at a conceptional process level.